 Each team member should understand their value and responsibility within the team.
 Two heads are better than one.
 Members should be confident to rely on each other for information and support without keeping tabs on how much they give or take.
 Do you feel a sense of belonging there?
 Can that team be your tribe?

 These are a few things you would really have to look into before joining.
 They will tell you a lot about how that team operates and if they will be the right fit for you.

 Granted, most of these qualities are difficult to analyze from the outside looking in.
 However, now that I have made you aware of what to look for, the process should be a bit more doable.
 Furthermore, make sure to avoid decisions by peer pressure.
 Long term commitments should never be rushed.

 In my team, we do not convince anyone of anything.
 We pride ourselves in informing and educating people.
 The final decision is yours!
 I hope you make the right decision and join the diverse team that is The Online Nomads.
 Where innovation and creativity are encouraged, triumph is inevitable!

-If you have any questions about Elamant that your up-liners cannot answer, ONLY THEN – please feel free to leave a comment below or contact me (Via WhatsApp) on +263719228114.
-AND/OR follow this link and create a free account with Elamant with me as your mentor.
+If you have any questions about Elamant, please feel free to leave a comment below.
+If you want to join, contact me (Via WhatsApp) on +263719228114 and follow this link to create a US$99 premium account.
+I will be your Elamant mentor.
 For graciously taking the time to read through my article: CLAIM YOUR BONUS HERE!
 My gift to you!